hellerve/blog/posts/First_Snow.md

 Koala turned and followed the course of one of the snowflakes down to the ground.
 She even bent down to look at it melt on the not quite frozen ground.
-“Those are pretty!”, she exlaimed.
+“Those are pretty!”, she exclaimed.
 “We don’t have those where I come from.
 Maybe I do like them.”

 Now one landed on Turtle’s nose and he shook his head and sneezed.
 Koala